Ractiurd/acqhunt/README.md

 # Usage:
 ```
-acqhunt [-v] [-i] -e <email>
+acqhunt [-v] [-i] [-c] -d <domain_name>

 - -v: Use this flag to gather acquisitions from viewdns.info.
 - -i: Use this flag to gather acquisitions from website.informer.com.
-- -e <email>: Specify the email address for which you want to gather acquisitions.
+- -d <domain>: Specify the domain name for which you want to gather acquisitions.
+- -c: Use this flag to gather acquisitions from crt.sh.
 ```

 Example:

-Gather acquisitions from both sources for the email address example@example.com:
+Gather acquisitions from both sources for the example.com:
 ```
-acqhunt -e example@example.com
+acqhunt -d example.com
 ```

-Gather acquisitions from any single source for the email address example@example.com:
+Gather acquisitions from any single source for the domain address example.com:

 ```
-acqhunt -e example@example.com -i
+acqhunt -d example@example.com -i
-acqhunt -e example@example.com -v
+acqhunt -d example@example.com -v
+acqhunt -d example@example.com -c
 ```